oTTeuMsTudio/teach-me-rust-deepseek/Game Development/Fyrox/Day 00.md

 ---

-Would you like to learn how to:
+Next:
-- Add player movement?
+- Add player movement
-- Load a 3D model?
+- Load a 3D model
-- Add UI?
+- Add UI
-- Use the Fyrox Editor?
+- Use the Fyrox Editor

-Let me know what you want next! 😊